carmendetroit/DeepLearning-StainTransfer/README.md

 The model needed to generate stained images is available under the checkpoints folder.

 ##### DCLGAN
-You can access the model's weights via this [link](https://dataset-49t.s3.amazonaws.com/checkpoints.zip).
+You can download the model's weights via this [link](https://dataset-49t.s3.amazonaws.com/checkpoints.zip).
 It is located in the 'run_50' folder.

 ##### CUTGAN
 ...